flavionegrao/APIncrementalStore/README.md

 #### Additional Parse Cloud Code
 Unfortunately Parse doesn't provide an out-of-box way to get its server time, and we need it to performe the sync process safely (see `[APParseConnector mergeRemoteObjectsWithContext:fullSync:onSyncObjecterror:]`).
 The way I found to overcome it is to include a small Parse Cloud Code named `getTime` and query it using Parse SDK.
-To get it working add to each of your apps the you are planing to sync the following cloud code:
+To get it working add to each of your apps that you are planing to sync the following cloud code:

 ```
 Parse.Cloud.define("getTime", function(request, response) {